DCC-UAB/dlnn-project_ia-group_05/Pixtales/Image_captioning_with_attention/README.md

 ## Comments on Attention

 Attention works amazingly fine, that fine that it overfits too fast, that´s why we had to add an exagerated amount of regularization, trying to control the beast.
 Luckily we were able to avoid some of this overfitting and it should generalize well.
-Nevertheless we tested on training set due to time issues.
+Nevertheless we tested on training set due to time issues and we were not able to make it for the attention maps, which would have been great for explainability.

 ## Qualitative evaluation